its-error404/Battle-For-Flags/README.md

 ## Contribution Guidelines

 Contributions to this repository are welcome.
-If you would like to submit your own writeups or improve existing ones, please let us know through mail.
+If you would like to submit your own writeups or improve existing ones, please let us know through mail or Discord.

 ## Related Links